Combine Milky Spore With Beneficial Nematodes To Maximize Japanese Beetle Grub Control!

-Milky Spore contains spores of the bacteria Paenibacillus popilliae (formerly Bacillus popillae) (originally developed by the USDA), which work specifically against the grub stage of the Japanese beetle.
+Milky Spore contains spores of the bacteria Paenibacillus popilliae (formerly Bacillus popillae), which work specifically against the grub stage of the Japanese beetle (Popilia japonica).
 It poses no threat to people, animals, plants or beneficial insects.
-When Milky Spore is introduced into the soil, it will lie dormant until grubs begin feeding on roots where the bacterial spore is present.
-Once ingested by the grub, the spore will quickly begin to multiply inside the grub.
-These spores multiply at a tremendous rate; one single spore can multiply into 3 billion new spores in each host grub.
-These huge numbers of spores will kill the infected grub in about a week.
-The spores keep on working even after their host has died; as the grub decomposes, the billions of spores it contained are released back into the soil to start the whole process anew.
-Eventually, the spores will outnumber the grubs and create a soil environment that Japanese beetles simply cannot survive in.
+When Milky Spore is introduced into the soil, it will lie dormant until grubs begin feeding on roots where the bacteria is present.
+Once ingested, the spore multiplies inside the grub with a single spore creating up to 3 billion new spores in each host grub.
+These spores kill Japanese Beetle grubs in about a week after infection.
+As the grub decomposes, the billions of spores it contained are released back into the soil to start the whole process again.
+Over time, Milky Spore fills out the soil creating a soil environment that Japanese beetles simply cannot survive in.

-This Product Controls These Pests or Diseases: Grub stage of the Japanese Beetle (Popillia japonica)
+This Product Controls These Pests or Diseases: Japanese Beetle Grubs (Popillia japonica)

 - Fill the drop spreader with the Milky Spore Granular.

 - Apply uniformly over the treatment area.
 To be sure you cover the entire area uniformly, first treat the border of the lawn and then fill in the center.
 Make parallel passes with the spreader, walking at a steady pace to ensure even distribution of the granules.

 - Water the treated area and/or apply beneficial nematodes within 24 hours of application to soak spores into the soil.

 - Do not mow the lawn until spores are watered into the soil.

 To reach maximum spore levels in the soil and achieve best grub control, Milky Spore Granular